Southend Civic Centre

 Southend Civic Centre is a municipal building in Victoria Avenue, Southend-on-Sea, Essex, England.
-The structure is the meeting place of Southend-on-Sea City Council.
+It serves as the meeting place for the Southend-on-Sea City Council and houses the council's administrative offices.
+Initially, the Civic Centre was part of a larger development that included municipal buildings situated between Carnarvon Road and the Southend Central Museum.

 History

 The first municipal building in Southend was the municipal offices in Clarence Road completed in 1883.
 Following significant population growth, largely associated with the status of Southend as a seaside resort, the area became a municipal borough in 1892 and a county borough in 1914.
-As the responsibilities of the council increased, it secured additional office accommodation around Southend, but in the 1940s, the civic leaders decided to co-locate all its staff in one location: the site they selected on the east side of Victoria Avenue was occupied by three large private houses and by a school.
+As the responsibilities of the council increased, it secured additional office accommodation around Southend, but in the 1940s, the civic leaders decided to co-locate all its staff in one location.
+The site they selected on the east side of Victoria Avenue was occupied by three large private houses and by the former Westcliff High School, which had been purchased by the council as a planned site for a new further education college.
+The Civic Centre would encompass a new police station (that opened in 1962), a courthouse (that opened in 1966), council offices and chamber, a new College (that opened in 1971) and a Library (that opened in 1974).
+The planned fire station for the site was dropped and it built in Sutton Road.